Network

 - Extension: iteratively/recursively delegate other servers to do task

-- No central entity
+- Pure P2P- No central entity

 - All entities directly communicate